M-Ahtisham/StarX/README.md

 # Project Installation and Running

 Follow these steps to set up and run the StarX application.
 Make sure to have the correct versions of Python and Streamlit installed.
+We assume you have git installed already.

+- It is recommended to use a bash shell or Linux shell for the project.

 1. Clone the repository:
    `git clone https://mygit.th-deg.de/mb04502/StarX`